FERPA for Faculty, Staff and Student Workers

 * Effective Spring 2018

 Non-directory information is any education record not classified as directory information.
 Non-directory information in an education record that cannot be released without prior written consent from the student.
-Some examples of non-directory information include: birth date. religious affiliation, grades, class schedule, etc.
+Some examples of non-directory information include: birth year. religious affiliation, grades, class schedule, etc.

 This private information must not be released to anyone, including parents of the student, without written consent from the student.
 This applies to all student records, whether or not directory information has been excluded.
 University staff may access this information only if they have a legitimate need to use it in fulfillment of official duties.